aquasecurity/tracee/docs/docs/outputs/sorting-events.md

          events after some delay.

-## Deep Dive Into Sorting Feature
+## How Sorting Works

-To address the events perf buffers issue, the events are **divided to queues according to the source CPU**.
-This way the events are almost ordered (except for syscalls).
-The syscall events are inserted to their right chronological place manually.
+To address the perf buffer issues, events are **divided into queues according to the source CPU**.
+This way the events are almost sorted (except for syscalls).
+Syscall events are inserted to their correct chronological position manually.

-This way, **all events which occurred before the last event** of the **most delaying CPU** could be sent forward with guaranteed order.
+This way, **all events which occurred before the last event** of the **most delaying CPU** can be sent forward with guaranteed order.

 To make sure **syscall events are not missed** when sending, a **small delay** is needed.
-Lastly, to address the **vCPU sleep issue** (which might cause up to 2 events received in a delay), the events need to be sent **after a delay which is bigger than max possible vCPU sleep time** (which is just an increase of the syscall events delay sending).
+Lastly, to address the **vCPU sleep issue** (which might cause up to 2 events to be received with a delay), the events need to be sent **after a delay which is larger than the maximum possible vCPU sleep time** (which is just an increase of the syscall events delay).

-## Algorithm for Nerds =D
+## Sorting Algorithm

-To summarize the algorithm main logic, here is textual simulation of the operation (assume that 2 scheduler ticks are larger than max possible vCPU sleep time):
+To summarize the algorithm's main logic, here is a textual simulation of the operation (assume that 2 scheduler ticks are larger than the maximum possible vCPU sleep time):

 Tn = Timestamp (n == TOD)
 \#m = Event's Source CPU